Weather Records

 The record-breaking temperature of 136°F on the 13th of September 1922 recorded in Africa is another remarkable historical weather event.
 Linking this extreme heat to astrological aspects, particularly the wide Sun square Mars contact, adds an interesting perspective.
 In astrology, the Sun represents vitality, consciousness, and ego, while Mars is associated with energy, action, and aggression.
 When these two planets form a square aspect (a 90-degree angle), it typically signifies a clash of energy and potential conflict.
 This aspect can manifest as heightened tension, heat, and even aggression.

 Mars is often associated with qualities like heat, passion, and intensity.
 In the context of extreme weather events, particularly heatwaves, it’s fitting to connect Mars with a rise in temperature.
 When Mars is prominently aspected, it can symbolize an increase in fiery and hot conditions, which aligns with the record-setting high temperature observed.
 The placement of Mars in Sagittarius, a fire sign known for its expansive and enthusiastic nature, could further emphasize the heat and intensity associated with this event.
 The 29th degree, as previously discussed, can indicate a sense of culmination and urgency.
 This may suggest that the extreme heat was the peak of a specific weather pattern influenced by these planetary positions.
+The fastest temperature rise occurred in Spearfish, South Dakota, in connection with another Sun square Mars contact.
+The sudden temperature rise in Spearfish could be seen as a manifestation of Mars’s energy, akin to a burst of fiery heat.

 The fastest one-minute rainfall occurred when Mars was positioned in Pisces, a water sign associated with heavy showers.
 Mars often represents speed and action.
 The astrological influence here might suggest a rapid and intense burst of rainfall, which aligns with the qualities of Mars.
 The occurrence of heavy rainfall in Holt, Missouri, on June 22, 1947, happened when the Sun in Cancer was to square Neptune.
 Neptune is often associated with water and the element of dissolution.
-The square aspect can indicate tension and challenges.
-In this context, it might symbolize the tension or challenge between the Sun’s influence (illumination and warmth) and Neptune’s watery, dissolving qualities, leading to heavy rainfall.

 The presence of the Uranus-Pluto conjunction in Virgo during a tropical cyclone and extreme winds suggests an astrological aspect related to turbulence and powerful forces.
 Uranus is associated with sudden changes and unexpected events, while Pluto signifies deep transformation and intensity.
-The conjunction of these planets can describe the turbulence and powerful winds associated with cyclones and other extreme weather events.
 Uranus is often linked to electricity, sudden disruptions, and unexpected events, all of which can be relevant to thunderstorms.
 Lightning, a common feature of thunderstorms, can be seen as a manifestation of Uranian energy.

 The Deadliest Tornado occurred on April 26, 1989.
 The Sun in Taurus opposite Pluto in Scorpio highlights a powerful opposition between the Sun, representing vitality, and Pluto, symbolizing transformation and intensity.
-This aspect may signify the extreme and deadly nature of the tornado.
-The trine between Saturn, Uranus, and Neptune in Capricorn adds to the complexity, possibly indicating a harmonious flow of energy between these planets, which could influence the weather patterns during this time.
-The presence of a Sun-Uranus-Pluto contact underscores the transformative and potentially destructive forces at play, which, in this case, manifested as a deadly tornado.
+The presence of a Sun-Uranus-Pluto contact underscores the transformative and potentially destructive forces at play.
 A total of 1,300 lives were lost in Bangladesh.
-The Sun-Uranus-Pluto contact coinciding with the tragic event in Bangladesh further underscores the potential influence of this aspect on extreme weather events.
+Uranus, known for its sudden and unexpected changes, could have contributed to the abrupt and destructive nature of the event.
+This occurred concurrently with the most substantial hailstorm ever recorded there.

 The longest recorded lightning bolt occurred under the grand air trine involving the Sun in Libra, Saturn in Gemini, and Uranus in Aquarius.
 In astrology, air signs are associated with communication, intellect, and mental processes.
 Uranus in Aquarius, with its sudden and innovative nature, can be linked to lightning strikes.